 Approximately \$5.3 million was spent on land acquisition in fiscal year 2017.
 Total expenditures for regional acquisitions stand at \$180 million.
-Nearly 6,000 acres have been acquired and protected.
+Nearly 6,000 acres have been acquired and protected since the program started.

 Metro acquires land in 20 natural areas and seven trail or greenway corridors from target areas identified in the 2006 bond measure.
 Since 2007, nearly 6,000 acres have been acquired and protected, substantially surpassing the overall acreage goal of the 2006 bond.